KOSALSENSOK096/Ai-Plus-khmer-chat/README.md

             API_KEY="YOUR_GOOGLE_GENERATIVE_AI_API_KEY"
             ```
             Ensure your development server is configured to load `.env` files (many do by default or with a package like `dotenv`).
-        *   For environments that don't use Node.js or `.env` files (e.g., simple static hosting or specific deployment platforms), you'll need to ensure `API_KEY` is set as an environment variable through your hosting provider's interface or your server's configuration.
+        *   For environments that don't use Node.js or `.env` files (e.g., simple static hosting or specific deployment platforms), you'll need to ensure `
-        *   **Do NOT hardcode your API key directly into the application's source code (`.ts`, `.js`, `.html` files).**
-    *   **Consequences of Missing/Invalid API Key**: If the `API_KEY` is missing, invalid, or if the AI service cannot be reached (e.g., due to network issues or service outages), the chat functionality **will be unavailable**.
-The application will log critical errors to the browser's developer console, and a message will appear in the chat interface indicating that the AI chat session could not be initialized.
-The Code Playground and other AI-dependent features will also indicate service unavailability.

-2.  **Run**: Open `index.html` in a modern web browser that supports ES modules and the Web Speech API (for voice input features).

-## Current Status

-As of the latest review (Timestamp: 20240815120000), the application's core features, as detailed above, are fully implemented and operational according to the designed specifications.
-This includes the ChatPage, CodePlaygroundPage (with CodeBot), ImageGeneratorPage, FileConverterPage, and all related AI interactions and UI components.
-All options, functions, and buttons are intended to function as described.
-The system adheres to the provided Gemini API guidelines (including model usage and `thinkingConfig` application) and is considered "code complete."
-# Ai-Plus-khmer-chat